sebdah/dynamic-dynamodb/docs/configuration_options.rst

 log-config-file                       str  Path to external Python logging configuration file.
 Overrides both ``log-level`` and ``log-file``.
 An example can be found in the Example configuration section.
 ===================================== ==== ==========================================

+Dynamic DynamoDB will rotate the ``log-file`` nightly per default and keep 5 days of backups.
+If you want to override this behavior, please have a look at the ``log-config-file`` option which allows you to use custom Python logging configuration files.

 Table configuration
 -------------------